-Anzac Day is a very special Big Day for all Australians to celebrate the sacrifices of those that have gone before in providing for a free and safe country.
+Anzac Day is a very special Big Day for all Australians to commemorate the sacrifices of those that have gone before in providing for a free and safe country.
 Australians come together at this time and spend time, particularly on reflection.
-Many many Australians have family or friends that partook in early wars to keep Australia safe and free.
+Many, many Australians have family or friends that partook in early wars to keep Australia safe and free.

 For many it's an important time to be with family and friends.
-For some it will mean attending the may Anzac Day dawn services, parades and get together events.
-For others it may mean watching on or spending time with loved ones and reflecting.
-And for others it may be a time to forget and to get away etc. Being on April 25th the Autumn weather will hopefully be kind and we have a few ideas for you to get out and about on this special day!
+For some it will mean attending the many official Anzac Day dawn services, parades and get together events.
+For others it may mean watching on or just spending time with loved ones and reflecting.
+And for others it may be a time to forget and to get away etc. Being on April 25th the Autumn weather will hopefully be kind.
+Whatever the weather it will be great to get out and about and commemorate this great day in your own way.
+We have a few ideas for you to get out and about on this special day!

 ANZAC Day Ideas